 A canceled check is a check that has cleared or prevented from clearing.

-If John wrote the $100 check to Jane and Jane lost the check, John can his bank and a "Stop Pay" on the check.
+If John wrote the $100 check to Jane and Jane lost the check, John can call his bank and put a 'Stop Pay' on the check.
 Then he writes Jane another $100 check, which she promptly cashes.
-If Jane or someone else happens to find the first lost check and tries to cash it, the Stop Pay flag the check as invalid.
+If Jane or someone else happens to find the first lost check and tries to cash it, the Stop Pay will flag the check as invalid.
 In this sense, John has canceled the check.

 A canceled check is proof of payment.
 In many cases, customers have to request copies of canceled checks if they get their monthly statements online instead of on paper.
 It is important to note that you should keep canceled checks hidden or securely stored; the routing number and account number printed on the check can be used by identity thieves.